 National Institutes of Health (NIH)

-Overall Investment in NIH: We support increasing funding for NIH to a level of at least $32 billion in FY18.
+Overall Investment in NIH: We support increasing funding for NIH to a level of at least $41.6 billion in FY20.
 The bulk of federally supported FGIMDs research is conducted through the National Institute of Diabetes, and Digestive, and Kidney Diseases (NIDDK).
 Increased support for NIH will enable NIDDK and other Institutes and Centers to continue to expand the FGIMD research portfolio and initiate critical new research activities focused on improving our understanding of these conditions and leading to the development of innovative treatment options.

 Support The Functional GI and Motility Disorders Research Enhancement Act: This critical piece of legislation seeks to advance our scientific understanding of FGIMDs and improve treatment options for patients by encouraging and bolstering research.
 This bill calls on NIH to adopt and implement the FGIMD-related research recommendations outlined by the National Commission on Digestive Diseases.
 In addition, this bill calls on NIH to partner with the Department of Defense (DOD) and the Department of Veterans Affairs (VA) to increase research activities.
 We urge Members of Congress to champion FGIMD research by becoming a House of Representatives cosponsor or Senate sponsor of The Functional GI and Motility Disorders Research Enhancement Act.